DannyTippleDanOps/Remote---Platform-Engineers/README.md

 # Amsterdam---Software Engineers-€50-85k
 Global VOD client building a new Engineering team in Amsterdam - Microservices, Serverless, FaaS, AWS - €50-85k

-We are hiring Lead, Senior, Mid and Junior Sofwtare Engineers to develop and a deliver a back-end API for a brand new product, develop new features and launch new platforms
+We are hiring Lead, Senior, Mid and Junior Sofwtare Engineers to develop and deliver a back-end API for a brand new product, develop new features and launch new platforms for millions of monthly users

 You will need to a proven ability in delivering highly scalable backend applications, a desire to work in a fast paced, Agile software development environment and a passion for building a world class product